 The Labor Standards Act provides for two different concepts of wage: ordinary wage and average wage.
-Calculating the retirement pay or any other statutory allowance should be based on either of the two concepts.

-Ordinary wage

-Wage

-- Wage to be paid for a certain job (contractual hours or days of work to be done) on a regular basis to all employees meeting certain qualifications

-- Used for calculation of overtime, holiday and nighttime work pay, and payment in lieu of notice of dismissal

-Average wage
+They are used for calculation of various types of wages and allowances.

-- The amount calculated by dividing the total amount of wage paid to a relevant employee during three months immediately before the day on which a cause for calculating his/her average wage occurred by the total number of days during those three months

-- Used for calculation of retirement pay, temporary shutdown allowance, and industrial accident compensation.

-Average wage or ordinary wage can be used to calculate allowance for unpaid annual leave.
+- Ordinary wage - Definition: Wage to be paid for a certain job (contractual hours or days of work to be done) on a regular basis to all employees meeting certain qualifications - Used for calculation of overtime, holiday and nighttime work pay, and payment in lieu of notice of dismissal - Average wage - •The amount calculated by dividing the total amount of wage paid to a relevant employee during three months immediately before the day on which a cause for calculating his/her average wage occurred by the total number of days during those three months - Used for calculation of retirement pay, temporary shutdown allowance, and industrial accident compensation. - \ Both average wage and ordinary wage can be used to calculate allowance for unused annual leave